objecthub/swift-lispkit/README.md

 for macOS applications. _LispKit_ is fully written in the programming language [Swift](http://www.swift.org). _LispKit_ implements a core language based on the [R7RS (small) Scheme standard](http://www.r7rs.org).
-It is extensible, allowing the inclusion of new native libraries, of new libraries written in Scheme, as well as custom modifications of the core environment consisting of a compiler, a virtual machine as well as the core libraries.
+It is extensible, allowing the inclusion of new native libraries written in Swift, of new libraries written in Scheme, as well as custom modifications of the core environment consisting of a compiler, a virtual machine as well as the core libraries.

 So far, performance was not a priority in the development of _LispKit_.
 The _LispKit_ compiler does not perform many code optimizations and the performance of the system is